DanP23/projects/README.md

 ### Game_dev is a demonstration of programming logic through the python library pygame,
 in the form of a brief video game.

+### algorithmbasedqbratiny.py is a mathematical algorithm for the ranking
+of professional quarterbacks.